Sylvia Kantor

 2024

-Taking Stock with the Resources Planning Act: The Outlook for Natural Resources in the US and the...
+Taking stock with the Resources Planning Act: The outlook for natural resources in the US and the...

 The 2020 Resources Planning Act Assessment looks at historical data and projects the availability and condition of renewable resources across the nation’s forests and rangelands 50 years into the future.
 This bulletin presents a sampling of findings relevant to disturbance, forests and rangelands, and water, both across the nation and specifically within the RPA Rocky Mountain Region.